HandsOnDataViz/book/docs/HandsOnDataViz.md

 repoint our domain to a different web host.

-In the next section of this chapter, we will introduce basic steps to [fork, edit, and host a simple Leaflet map code template on GitHub](fork-leaflet.html).
+In the next section of this chapter, we will introduce basic steps to [copy, edit, and host a simple Leaflet map code template on GitHub](copy-leaflet.html).

 Later you’ll learn how to [create a new GitHub repo and upload code files](create-repo.html).

 This chapter introduces GitHub using its web browser interface, which works best for beginners.
-Later you’ll learn about more advanced tools, such as [GitHub Desktop and Atom Editor to work more efficiently](github-desktop-atom.html) on your personal computer.
+Later you’ll learn about intermediate-level tools, such as [GitHub Desktop and Atom Editor](github-desktop-atom.html), to work more efficiently with code repos on your personal computer.

 If problems arise, turn to the [Fix Common Mistakes](fix.html) section in the appendix.
 All of us make mistakes and accidentally “break our code” from time to time, and it’s a great way to learn how things work—and what to do when it doesn’t work!

-Fork, Edit, and Host a Simple Leaflet Map Template
+Copy, Edit, and Host a Simple Leaflet Map Template
 --------------------------------------------------

 Now that you understand how [GitHub](http://github.com) code